djsauble/learn-gpui/book/CHAPTER_01.md

 cargo run
 ```

-After a few moments of compiling, you should see a window appear with the text "Hello, GPUI!" and the Zed logo.
+After a few moments of compiling, you should see a window appear with the Zed logo and the text "Hello, GPUI!" centered nicely.

 Congratulations!
-You've successfully built and run your first GPUI application.
+You've successfully built and run your first GPUI application, starting from a blank window and progressively adding components and styling.

 ## Summary